jonjamz/blaze-forms/README.md

 About
 -----

-Build reactive forms:
+Build production-ready, reactive forms in minutes.
+Even complex workflows can be achieved with just a few lines of code.

+#### Facts

-* *in minutes*.
+* Low-complexity architecture.
-* *for production use*.
-* *with reusable custom components*.
+* Easy development using template helpers and reusable custom components.
-* *that work the way they should*.

-Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.
+* Built with Meteor's standard Template API for maximum compatibility.
+* Uses [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema) for reactive validation, if provided.

 #### Overview

-Forms are comprised of two types of components:
+This package supports two types of reusable form components:

-* **Elements**.
-Self-contained templates that represent a single form field.
-* **Form Blocks**.
-Surrounding block helpers that control form and submission flow.
+* **Elements**
+* **Form Blocks**

+While ***elements*** represent single form fields, ***form blocks*** are containers that control workflow and handle submission.
+Each type has its own set of reactive states, used to control the experience, workflow, and functionality of a given form through template helpers.

+Any compatible template can be transformed into one of the above components using the provided API--and either type of component be use used standalone.
+But, as you'll see, the real power comes from using the two types of components together.

-Create a component by registering a normal Meteor template with ReactiveForms.
+*Create a component by registering a normal Meteor template.*

 ```javascript
 ReactiveForms.createElement({